crytic/medusa/docs/src/testing/writing-tests.md

 ## Writing property tests

-Property tests are represented as functions within a Solidity contract whose names are prefixed with a prefix specified by the `testPrefixes` configuration option (`fuzz_` is the default test prefix).
+Property tests are represented as functions within a Solidity contract whose names are prefixed with a prefix specified by the `testPrefixes` configuration option (`property_` is the default test prefix).
 Additionally, they must take no arguments and return a `bool` indicating if the test succeeded.

 ```solidity
 contract TestXY {